-The team comprises of a levels:
+The team comprises of levels:

 Strategic (Gold) - usually Director level.
-John Collier is a trained Gold

 Tactical (Silver) - usually Division Head/Group Leader level.
-Andy Ward is being trained as a Silver.

 Local (Bronze) - Local Incident Controller whose role is to take control of the incident at the scene, make short term decisions concerning the actions required to control the cause of any incident or emergency and to act on the directions of the RAL Emergency Controller.
 These officers are Area Supervisors or experts/specialists for critical hazards in their areas.
 A site maintenance or plant engineer will act as the local incident controller during silent hours until the Area Supervisor takes control.